 Here is a look at what you need to know about a provisional patent.

-A good starting point would be to take a look at what a provisional patent is, what its limitations are, and why as well as when you might decide to file one.
+A good starting point would be to take a look at what provisional patents are, what their limitations are, and why as well as when you might decide to file one.

 Looking at US patent laws, a provisional patent is a legal document that you file with the United States Patent and Trademark Office.